Public art commissions

 If you are interested in commissioning a piece of public art, please email me at hazel [at] hazelreeves.com.

-I have undertaken numerous portrait bust sculpture commissions, with a particular focus on those working for social justice, including the internationally acclaimed Professor Jude Howell of the London School of Economics and Political Science (LSE); the age activist Ralph Chapman; and Diane Kingston OBE, activist for the rights of disabled people:
+I have undertaken numerous portrait bust sculpture commissions, with a particular focus on those working for social justice, including the internationally acclaimed Professor Jude Howell of the London School of Economics and Political Science (LSE); the age activist Ralph Chapman; and Diane Kingston OBE and Baroness Jane Campbell of Surbiton, activists promoting the rights of people with disabilities:

 ‘Hazel captured my vision and direction of travel – the aspiration and motivation of all socially excluded people’, Diane Kingston OBE